SangeethaKannas/design/design-rules.md

     User flow to be intuitive and informative enough User can understand how to complete tasks
     Clear and visible info/alerts after task completing or failure

+Unwritten laws of UX

+1. Company Logo always on left side
+    User may not come always through home page

+2. Search bar in navigation
+   Magnifying glass icon
+  Icons expands on clicked

+3. Login button always on right side more to see and explore on website improved bounce rate

+4. Equal contast in navigation bar
+  Navigation bar: first thing used for navigation

+5. Interactive animations